What cosmetic services are available at Dr. Klapper’s offices?

 Medicare does not pay for everything.
 With Medicare, the decision to cover surgery is not made until after surgery when the claim(s) are submitted from the doctor’s office and surgical facilities.
 Traditional Medicare does not have a pre-approval (predetermination) process for eyelid surgery.
 Some Medicare replacement policies may have pre-approval policies that are similar to standard commercial carriers.
 Dr. Klapper will discuss with you whether your standardized facial photographs and/or visual fields may, in his opinion, meet the specific criteria outlined by the local carrier for Medicare.
-Dr. Klapper can not, however, guarantee whether your surgery will be a covered service.
+Dr. Klapper and staff can not, however, guarantee whether your surgery will be a covered service.
 Lower eyelid blepharoplasty surgery is considered cosmetic in almost all cases.
 A referral from your primary care physician or eye doctor does not insure that Medicare will cover your eyelid surgery.

-All Medicare patients considering functional blepharoplasty and/or ptosis surgery will be asked to sign Medicare’s Advance Beneficiary Notice of Noncoverage (ABN) indicating that you understand your financial responsibility if Medicare does not cover your surgery.
+Medicare patients considering functional blepharoplasty and/or ptosis surgery may be asked to sign Medicare’s Advance Beneficiary Notice of Noncoverage (ABN) indicating that you understand your financial responsibility if Medicare does not cover your surgery.
 Similarly, Medicare patients electing to proceed with blepharoplasty, ptosis, or brow/forehead lifting procedures that do not appear to meet Medicare’s criteria for medical necessity will also be asked to sign Medicare’s Advance Beneficiary Notice of Noncoverage (ABN) indicating that the procedure(s) is(are) considered cosmetic, non-covered service(s) and will not be filed with Medicare.
 Secondary insurance carriers generally follow Medicare guidance.

 Blepharoplasty - The Surgery